-- a) In writing; - b) Specifying the date the declaration is made; - c) Specifying the capacity in which the person is making the declaration; and - d) Signed by the person making the declaration. - 4.3 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
+- a) In writing; - b) Specifying the date the declaration is made; - c) Specifying the capacity in which the person is making the declaration; and - d) Signed by the person making the declaration. - 4.3 A listed Entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor.